SleepyStew/TuneTrivia/README.md

 ### Music Guessing Game!
 Test your music knowledge with friends!
 Now open source and available for self-hosting!

+**If you like TuneTrivia or appreciate my efforts remember to Star this repository! ✨**

 ## Features
 - Music Trivia with a wide range of music genres! 🎼
 - Easy to setup with simple configuration steps. ⚙